NinVoido/spotify-vpn/doc/man-sections/vpn-network-options.rst

   On most platforms, :code:`tunN` (e.g. tun2, tun30) and :code:`tapN`
-  (e.g. tap3) will create a numbered tun/tap interface with the number specified - this is useful if multiple OpenVPN instances are active, and the instance-to-device mapping needs to be known.
+  (e.g. tap3) will create a numbered tun/tap interface with the number specified - this is useful if multiple spotify instances are active, and the instance-to-device mapping needs to be known.
 Some platforms do not support "numbered tap", so trying ``--dev tap3`` will fail.